mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200729_r1_O2_ST_tetracycline-sucrose/README.md

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 Measurements were taken every 25 minutes for approximately 24 hours.

+## Conclusions

+The conclusions presented here come from a qualitative assessment of the data done with the `growth_plate_reader_exploration.ipynb` file.

+The selection seems to go in the right trend.
+This is especially obvious for the positive selection with tetracycline, but less clear for the negative selection with sucrose.
+The difference between the regulated strains is small to notice for this case.
+A bit of IPTG induction could accentuate the differences between strains.
+But this is going in the right direction.